LaboratoireMecaniqueLille/crappy/docs/source/tutorials/getting_started.rst

 except this time there should be two cycles of stretching and relaxation before the final step of stretching until failure. **That reflects the changes we** **made to the path of the Generator Block**.
 Just like previously, the script will stop by itself.
-You can stop it earlier with CTRL+C, but this is not considered as a clean way to stop Crappy. :download:`Download this Generator example </downloads/getting_started/tuto_generator.py>` to run it locally on your machine !
+You can stop it earlier with :kbd:`Control-c`, but this is not considered as a clean way to stop Crappy. :download:`Download this Generator example </downloads/getting_started/tuto_generator.py>` to run it locally on your machine !

 **You should now be able to build an run a variety of patterns for your** **Generator Blocks** !
 It is after all just a matter of reading the API,